-- the day-to-day operation of the school's Learning Support Policy - co-ordinating high quality provision for pupils with SEN - liaising with and advising teachers, with a focus on inclusive practice and removing barriers to learning - co-ordinating with the Principal and Governors to ensure that the school meets its requirements under the Equality Act 2010, with regard to reasonable adjustments and access arrangements - updating and overseeing the records of all pupils with SEN - maintaining the Learning Support Register, action taken and outcomes - working with parents of children with SEN - liaising with external agencies including educational psychologists and other support agencies from education, health or social care
+- the day-to-day operation of the school's Learning Support Policy - co-ordinating high-quality provision for pupils with SEN - liaising with and advising teachers, with a focus on inclusive practice and removing barriers to learning - co-ordinating with the Principal and Governors to ensure that the school meets its requirements under the Equality Act 2010, with regard to reasonable adjustments and access arrangements - updating and overseeing the records of all pupils with SEN - maintaining the Learning Support Register, action taken and outcomes - Monitoring the ongoing need for examination access arrangements, and ensuring that the pupils and their parents understand how these work in the context of internal and public exams.

-- contributing to INSET for all staff, with a focus on inclusive practice and removing barriers to learning - liaising with other schools and educational institutions, to ensure a smooth transition - liaising with the DSP where a looked after child (LAC) has SEN - attending review meetings of SEN pupils and those with an EHCP - line management of the Learning Support teachers and assistants - managing the deployment of the Learning Support budget to meet pupils' needs effectively
+- working with parents of children with SEN - liaising with external agencies including educational psychologists and other support agencies from education, health or social care - contributing to INSET for all staff, with a focus on inclusive practice and removing barriers to learning - liaising with other schools and educational institutions, to ensure a smooth transition - liaising with the DSP where a looked after child (LAC) has SEN - attending review meetings of SEN pupils and those with an EHCP - line management of the Learning Support teachers and assistants - managing the deployment of the Learning Support budget to meet pupils' needs effectively

-The Head of Learning Support may screen and assess pupils for specific learning difficulties (SpLD).
+The Head of Learning Support will put in place screening and assessment of pupils for specific learning difficulties (SpLD).
 A full diagnostic assessment by an educational psychologist will incur an additional charge to parents.
-There is one full-time learning support teacher, two part-time learning support teachers, one part-time EAL teacher and three learning support assistants (LSAs) (one full-time and two part-time).
+There are two part-time learning support teachers, two part-time EAL teachers and three learning support assistants (LSAs), two full-time and one part-time.